SIC0RPS/GIA/README.md

 GIA starts by loading your selected model (local or online), any RAG database, and plugins.
 You can interact via CLI or UI, with both interfaces staying synchronized.

-- Commands starting with a dot (e.g., `.myplugin`) trigger plugins; all other inputs are treated as queries to the LLM.
+- Commands starting with a dot (e.g., `.myplugins_example`) trigger plugins; all other inputs are treated as queries to the LLM.
 - Plugins execute in separate threads to prevent crashes from affecting the main application.
 - Data remains local by default, except when using online APIs or plugins that explicitly send data externally.
 - **OpenAI**: Uses OPENAI_API_KEY for authentication; supports dynamic selection from all available models and api_base for custom endpoints.